basham/v4.bash.am/src/portfolio.md

 Using the recommendations as outlined in the [Mobile Strategies for Kuali Student](/mobile-strategies-for-kuali-student) document, a proof-of-concept for a university course registration application was developed over a period of six weeks as part of an initiation phase for the student enrollment product.
 The application features a responsive, mobile-first layout, developed in [AngularJS](https://angularjs.org/).

-The proof-of-concept successfully demonstrated the rapid speed of development capable by decoupling the front-end from the back-end, the engaging user experience possible through modern client-side JavaScript frameworks, and the incredible performance of RESTful API data services.
+The proof-of-concept successfully demonstrated the rapid speed of development capable by decoupling the front-end from the back-end, the engaging user experience possible through modern client-side JavaScript frameworks, and the incredible performance of [REST web services](http://en.wikipedia.org/wiki/Representational_state_transfer).
 Based on these results, the development team has continued this general architecture, producing higher quality user experiences in less time than sibling teams.

 <figure class="Figure">
   <div class="Embed">